Regional Advisor in ICM: Dr Sarah Clarke

 Tutorial & Education Coordinator: Dr James Hanison & Dr Shafee Shaikh

-Trainee representatives: Dr Hywel Garrard & Dr Andrew Martin
+Trainee representatives: Dr Matt Smith & Dr Tuheen Huda

 Number of Posts each year: 20

-The North West LETB (Health Education North West) has recently merged the 2 regions of North West and Mersey, and created the School of ICM, with the Head of School Dr Ken McGrattan.
+The North West LETB (Health Education North West) is formed from the merger of the North West and Mersey Deaneries, and creating the School of ICM, with the Head of School Dr Ken McGrattan.

-For the purposes of structure and organisation of the Training Programmes, the 2 regions remain separate.
+For the purposes of structure and organisation of the Training Programmes, the two regions remain separate.

 The NW ICM Training Programme